tryps1n/audvi/README.md

-# FFT based audio visualiser
+# audvi - FFT based audio visualiser

 ## How to run